wbfy/easy-icon-grid/readme.txt

 Easily display grids of icons using shortcodes, widgets and Gutenberg blocks

 == Description ==
-his is a WordPress plugin to easily display icon grids using shortcodes, widgets and Gutenberg blocks.
+This plugin allows you to easily display 'feature' grids of icons and/or their descriptions using shortcodes, widgets and Gutenberg blocks.

 = Features =